by Vlad Cuc

 Our team of lawyers in Romania can provide legal assistance on the documents available in this case and can also offer information on the papers required for VAT registration for non-EU businesses.

-Documents necessary for VAT registration for non-EU companies
+Documents necessary for VAT registration for non-EU companies in 2023

 VAT formalities must be carried out by non-EU businesses that want to develop their operations on the Romanian territory.
 For this, a similar procedure with the one applicable to EU businesses must be conducted, the main difference referring to the list of documents that must be prepared.